-OS: From their own fingers because it's an intensely itchy condition then that's contact.
+OS: From their own fingers because it's an intensely itchy condition then that's something you'd probably definitely want to be aware of because scabies is - point of contact.

-APM: Something like that could easily be something that...we are the first point of might be worried.
+APM: Something like that could easily be something that...we are the first and they might be worried.

-APM: Because, you know, if they just think they're itchy and come to us and they terribly grubby to get scabies.
+APM: Because, you know, if they just think they're itchy and come to us you know, terribly grubby to get scabies.
 It's not.
 It's just like head lice in school.
 You just have to have mixed with the wrong person, you know.

 OS: Absolutely.
-No and people assume that, you know, you have to be, you know, prisons, you know, would get...prison officers who catch it, hospital workers, people like that and then, of course, youngsters who maybe sleep with people that they shouldn't.
+No and people assume that, you know, you have to be, schools, prisons, you know, would get...prison officers who catch it, hospital workers, people like that and then, of course, youngsters who maybe sleep with people that they shouldn't.
 They could catch it very easily by close physical contact.